-Audio and Imaging Product-Delivery.
-Traditionally, our technologies are delivered as software code on integrated circuit (IC) chips.
-We license a defined and limited set of rights to incorporate our technology into these IC chips, and the IC manufacturers deliver these Xperi-enabled chips to our customers, the consumer electronics product manufacturers.
-We also work closely with the world's leading IC manufacturers to enable support for our technologies on the new programmable architectures that fuel innovation and flexibility in today's consumer electronics products.
-Our partners specialize in key vertical markets and work closely with us to enable our latest technologies for these programmable parts.
-Together, we license these solutions to Xperi's consumer electronics products customers.
+Traditionally, our audio technologies are delivered as software code on integrated circuit ("IC") chips.
+We license a defined and limited set of rights to incorporate our technology onto IC chips, and the IC manufacturers deliver these Xperi-enabled chips to our customers, the consumer electronics product manufacturers.
+We also work closely with the world's leading IC manufacturers to support our technologies on the new programmable architectures that enable our customers to deploy our technologies in their consumer electronic products.
+Our IC partners specialize in key vertical markets and work closely with us to enable our latest technologies for these programmable parts.
+Together, we license solutions to Xperi's consumer electronics manufacturers.